maxdoblas/QuickEd/README.md

 sudo make install
 ```

 To install the QuickEd library on your machine.
+This will install the QuickEd library and header files in your system's default location.

 ## Usage and examples